-There was a little boy in the back of the car who told the police officer, “I'll tell you what happened!
+There was a little boy in the back of the other car who told the police officer this about his Mom, “I'll tell you what happened!
 She wasn't watching da woad!”
 How quickly things can happen, and Kent said, “It's crazy how much you have to trust other people when you're on the road.”

-This guy had no heartbeat, he wasn't breathing, and he turned blue.
-Two of our good friends, Megan and Jim, were there and with some others, took charge to try and revive this man, who is a friend of theirs.
+He had no heartbeat, wasn't breathing, and turned blue.
+Two of our good friends were there, Megan and Jim, and they took charge to try and revive this man who is a friend of theirs.
 Megan grabbed the defibrillator, shocked him, and started compressions.
 Jim said his eyes were gone, but he stayed right by his head and was yelling, “We're right here, we're staying with you and you are NOT leaving us!
 Your wife and kids need you, you stick with us!”, and then he'd see his eyes sort of come back for a few seconds, and then fade away again.
 The EMTs said that bringing someone back who drops like that has a 1% chance of working, but by the time the ambulance got there, his heart was beating and he was breathing again!

-Another huge God-thing: That morning Megan had been sort of grumbling about having to re-take her CPR certification class at the gym (she's an instructor) and about how she was picked to practice saving someone who had a heart attack.
+That very morning Megan had been grumbling about having to re-take her CPR certification class at the gym (she's an exercise instructor) and also complaining that she was picked to practice saving someone who had a heart attack.
 Crazy huh?
 This very blessed man ended up having 95% blockages in his main coronary arteries, which he had surgery later in the week to repair.

 The most frustrating part of this story, and the reason I'm telling you all of this…

-A few weeks prior he had at least two separate incidences with glaring warning signs/symptoms, and was told by friends to get to the doctor and be checked out.
-(Shortness of breath was one, also a general unwell feeling, and there was more I can't remember now.)
+A few weeks prior this guy had at least two separate incidences with glaring warning signs/symptoms, and was told by friends to get to the doctor and be checked out.
+(Shortness of breath was one, also a general unwell feeling–and more that I can't remember now.)

 So I looked up the warning signs, please read these over!
 (And get Dr. Natasha Campbell-McBride's book on heart health!)